 Dress shall be primarily a matter of individual judgment.
 Students are expected to be neat and clean and to exercise good judgment in their attire at all times while on campus and at events representing SGTC.
+Students should not weat pajamas to class.
 Regulations may be announced by instructors and/or administration and posted for reasons of instruction, health, and safety.
 These regulations must be observed.